An Adversarial Collaboration to Test Predictions of First-Order and Higher-Order Theories of Consciousness

 Consciousness is one of the most familiar phenomena in nature, but it is also one of the least understood.

 What is the relationship between consciousness and the brain?
 Many theories have emerged in recent years, but there is no consensus.
-This project aims to test two classes of theories of the brain basis of visual consciousness.
+Led by project director Biyu Jade He from New York University Grossman School of Medicine as well as David Chalmers and Ned Block from New York University, this project aims to test two classes of theories of the brain basis of visual consciousness.

 In first-order theories, visual consciousness involves a sensory representation of the external world, with a neural basis in the visual cortex.
 In higher-order theories, visual consciousness involves a higher-order representation of a sensory representation, with a neural basis in the prefrontal cortex.
 This project involves an adversarial collaboration between proponents of two leading higher-order theories of consciousness, the Higher-Order Representation of Representation theory (HOROR) and the Perceptual Reality Monitoring theory (PRM), and a leading first-order theory of consciousness, the Recurrent Processing Theory (RPT).